 Professor Robyn Sloggett

-2016 - Madeleine Roberts, ‘Indigenous art authentication in Australia: developing process-driven authentication framework for market-driven sector’, PhD, Prof Robyn Sloggett & Dr Nicole Tse.
+2016 - Madeleine Roberts, ‘Indigenous art authentication in Australia: developing process-driven authentication framework for market-driven sector’, PhD, Professor Robyn Sloggett and Dr Nicole Tse.

-2013 - Raymonda Rajkowski ‘The characterisation of acrylic emulsion paints in Australian colour-field painting’, PhD, Dr Nicole Tse & Dr Petronella Nel.
+2013 - Raymonda Rajkowski ‘The characterisation of acrylic emulsion paints in Australian colour-field painting’, PhD, Dr Nicole Tse and Dr Petronella Nel.

-2014 - Dan Mossenson, 'Fake Art/Art Forgery/Art Fraud An Examination Of The Legal Issues And Their Implications With Particular Focus On Australian Indigenous Art', PhD, Prof. Robyn Sloggett & Prof. Su Baker.
+2014 - Dan Mossenson, 'Fake Art/Art Forgery/Art Fraud An Examination Of The Legal Issues And Their Implications With Particular Focus On Australian Indigenous Art', PhD, Professor Robyn Sloggett and Professor Su Baker.

-2012 - Sabine Cotte ‘Mirka Mora and works of Art’, PhD, Dr Niocle Tse & Assoc.
-Prof, Alison Inglis
+2012 - Sabine Cotte ‘Mirka Mora and works of Art’, PhD, Dr Niocle Tse and Assoc.
+Professor Alison Inglis

-2012 - Felicity Strong, ‘Art fraud and the art market’, PhD, Prof. Robyn Sloggett, Dr Nicole Tse, A Prof. Alison Inglis.
+2012 - Felicity Strong, ‘Art fraud and the art market’, PhD, Professor Robyn Sloggett, Dr Nicole Tse, Assoc.
+Professor Alison Inglis.

-2012 - Apryl Morden, ‘An examination of the oeuvre of Howard Arkley: a technical study’ PhD, Prof. Robyn Slogget & Dr Nicole Tse.
+2012 - Apryl Morden, ‘An examination of the oeuvre of Howard Arkley: a technical study’ PhD, Professor Robyn Slogget and Dr Nicole Tse.